China's LeEco unit Leshi scraps plans to issue bonds worth 2 bln yuan

-HONG KONG Leshi Internet Information & Technology, a listed unit of Chinese conglomerate LeEco, has scrapped plans to issue 2 billion yuan ($294 million) worth of bonds.
+HONG KONG (Reuters) - Leshi Internet Information & Technology, a listed unit of Chinese conglomerate LeEco, has scrapped plans to issue 2 billion yuan ($294 million) worth of bonds.

 Leshi Internet Information & Technology Corp Beijing's update on its bond issue plans were posted on the Shenzhen stock exchange website (www.szse.cn/), with no reason given for the cancellation.